qbrilliance/qristal/README.md

 <a name="compilation"></a>

-After cloning the QB SDK repository, compile and install it with
+After cloning the QB Qristal SDK repository, compile and install it with

 ```
 export GITLAB_PRIVATE_TOKEN=<YOUR GITLAB API KEY>